 And when you gather wood to the degree I do, I needed a quick and easy method that took as little effort as possible.
 Because imagine if you will, an entire driveway filled with old dirty wood like this!

-So here’s how I clean wood the most effortless and best way which is also safe!
+So here’s how I clean wood the most effortless and best way which is also safe thanks to this cleaning solution… which is just water!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!